 Up next in the shop will be a stained black credenza.
-My customer likes to entertain and will be using this as a bar in her loft located in Portland, Oregon’s Pearl District.
+My customer likes to entertain and will be using this as a bar in her loft located in Portland’s Pearl District.
 The inspiration for this design came from a piece my client saw in an import shop in her neighborhood.
 The original piece was the wrong size, poorly built, and a bit too rustic for her taste.
-The part she liked the best was the natural wood grate work on the doors contrasting the stark black case.
+The part she liked the best was the natural wood gratework on the doors, contrasting the stark black case.

 After considering her entertainment needs and style cues, here is my version.

 The top and casework will be built out of white oak, stained black with a satin poly finish topcoat.
 The gridwork on the doors will be made out of alder.
 At this point, I’m not sure if I will stain the alder a contrasting color or leave it natural.
 I think putting an oil or lacquer finish over the natural wood will bring out the color we are looking for.
-Whatever finish I decide on for the doors, I will certainly spray the finish on even though spraying a finish is my least favorite way to go, do to set up and clean up being time-consuming.
-Can you imagine how long it would take to hand brush each square, front back, and inside!
+Whatever finish I decide on for the doors, I will certainly spray the finish on even though spraying a finish is my least favorite way to go due to set up and clean up being time-consuming.
+Can you imagine how long it would take to hand brush each square, front, back, and inside?

 The right-hand side of the credenza will have an adjustable shelf.
 The adjustment mechanism will be a custom-made ladder system.
 The shelf will be notched to fit around the shelf brackets to maximize support and shelf space.

-I know, you can buy these types of shelf supports from several different woodworking stores, but why?
-I’m a woodworker, why not build my own.
-Besides, the ones you can order come is specific sizes and I would have to modify them to fit anyways.
+I know you can buy these types of shelf supports from several different woodworking stores, but why?
+I’m a woodworker, so why not build my own?
+Besides, the ones you can order come in specific sizes, and I would have to modify them to fit anyway.
 I will also be cutting the ladders closer together so there will be more shelf location possibilities as well.

 Building the Panels

 I got started gluing up the panels for the back and sides.
-There is six total.
+There are six total.
 I started out with 1/2″ stock and milled it down to 3/8″.
-I think this is a good durable thickness for a panel.
-I hate it when I see a piece of furniture in a store where the panels are made of 1/4” thick plywood or less, you can easily bust through the panel.
-How many times have you tapped on one of those flimsy panels and it rattled, echoed, or almost fell out.
+I think this is a good, durable thickness for a panel.
+I hate it when I see a piece of furniture in a store where the panels are made of 1/4” thick plywood or less; you can easily bust through the panel.
+How many times have you tapped on one of those flimsy panels, and it rattled, echoed, or almost fell out.
 With a 3/8” thickness of solid wood, it will last a lot longer and will have a better, solid feel to it.

 At this point, the panels are a little oversized.
-I will cut them to exact dimensions when I test fit them into the framework.
+I will cut them to exact dimensions when I test them and fit them into the framework.

 Staining before Assembly